- Until XV century: Forests are collective property which each one may use for their needs with little exceptions. Intensive deforestation.

 - 1980s: Picking berries and shrooms is the main source of revenue for 3000-5000 people.

 - 1990 summer: Sylvester is formed by Mati Polli, Kaido Jõeleht, Peeter Mänd, Urmas Nimmerfeldt and Uno Holmberg.
-This firm will go on to be the most successful forest and timber operation of Estonian early post-Soviet capitalism.
+This firm goes on to be the most successful forest and timber operation of Estonian early post-Soviet capitalism.

 - 1991: The Estonian Fund for Nature is founded.